makubacki/tianocore.github.io/Tasks-MinPlatform-Board-Port.md

 It is ***strongly*** recommended that you choose a motherboard which utilizes a processor/SoC/chipset which is already supported by an existing MinPlatform *BoardPkg.
 Adding support for a new processor is a difficult task; even a highly experienced EDK II developer would not be able to complete that task within a reasonable time frame.
 The current list of *BoardPkgs can be found here: https://github.com/tianocore/edk2-platforms/tree/master/Platform/Intel

+If you are looking for ideas for a board to use, the soon to be released [UP Xtreme i11](https://up-shop.org/up-xtreme-i11-boards-series.html) would probably be a good choice.
+We already have support for the [original Up Xtreme board](https://up-shop.org/up-xtreme-series.html) in the WhiskeyLakeOpenBoardPkg.
+Support for the UP Xtreme i11 could be added to TigerLakeOpenBoardPkg.

 If you don't have any specific motherboard in mind and would like help finding a good motherboard, feel free post on [edk2-devel](https://edk2.groups.io/g/devel) and we can help you pick one that would be a good development target.

 # Development Environment